What is a Yurt?

 Here is one of our client’s comments on our service for their yurt:

-“We would also like to thank Nabil Taha, Ralph Hall, and Dianna Fulleton from Precision Structural Engineering in Klamath Falls, OR.
+“We would also like to thank Nabil Taha, Ralph Hall, and Dianna Fulleton from PSE Consulting Engineers, Inc. in Klamath Falls, OR.
 With their expertise and attention to detail, they provided us with the necessary drawings and engineering data that allowed us to obtain our building permit from Mohave County, AZ without a hitch!
 Although this may seem like a routine procedure, let us remind you that this is the first yurt in this county to be permitted.
 PSE is licensed in Arizona as well as a number of other states and supplied us with “wet-stamped” documentation.
-We strongly suggest that you visit their website at http://www.structure1.com/ to learn more about their alternative and green building projects, both commercial and residential.
+We strongly suggest that you visit their website at https://www.structure1.com/ to learn more about their alternative and green building projects, both commercial and residential.
 They can be reached by phone at (541) 850-6300.”